 In the area of banking resolution, the EU banking package 2019 introduced new standards on the total loss-absorbing capacity (TLAC) aligned with the minimum requirement for own funds and eligible liabilities (MREL).
 As such, G-SIIs shall have more loss-absorbing and recapitalisation capacity.
-The relevant parameters include the risk-based ratio based on risk-weighted assets and the non-risk-based ratio based on the leverage ratio exposure.
-In addition, a new category of "top-tier" banks has been introduced, generally comprising non-G-SIIs with total assets exceeding €100 billion.
+The relevant parameters include the risk-based ratio based on riskweighted assets and the non-risk-based ratio based on the leverage ratio exposure.
+In addition, a new category of "top-tier" banks has been introduced, generally comprising non-G-SIIs with total assets exceeding \in 100 billion.
 Top-tier banks will also be subject to TLAC/MREL requirements.
-In addition, from 2024, G-SIIs and top-tier banks will be subject to an additional requirement of 8% of total liabilities and own funds to facilitate the bail-in resolution.
+In addition, from 2024, G-SIIs and top-tier banks are subject to an additional requirement of 8% of total liabilities and own funds to facilitate the bail-in resolution.

-The most recent EU banking package 2021, adopted by the EU Commission in October 2021, includes two legislative proposals to amend CRR/CRR II (CRR III) and CRD IV/V (CRD VI); further, it included a separate legislative proposal concerning amendments to CRR/CRR II in the field of resolution (the so-called "daisy chain" proposal), which in the meantime has finally been adopted and entered into force in the form of Regulation (EU)
+The EU banking package 2021, adopted by the EU Commission in October 2021, includes two legislative proposals to further amend CRR and CRD; in addition, it included a separate legislative proposal concerning amendments to CRR in the field of resolution (the so-called "daisy chain" proposal), which in the meantime was finally adopted and entered into force in the form of Regulation (EU) No. 2022/2036.

-No. 2022/2036.
 This so-called daisy chain regulation addresses the prudential treatment of G-SIIs with a multiple-point-of-entry resolution strategy as well as methods for the indirect subscription of instruments eligible for meeting the minimum requirement for own funds and eligible liabilities.

-The other proposed changes within the EU banking package 2021 concern CRR/CRR II requirements for credit, credit valuation adjustment, operational and market risks and risks resulting from the use of banks' internal models, the latter by means of introducing the so-called output floor.
-Amendments to CRD IV/V include provisions on supervisory powers, sanctions, third-country branches as well as ESG risks.
+The other proposed changes within the EU banking package 2021 concern CRR requirements for credit, credit valuation adjustment, operational and market risks and risks resulting from the use of banks' internal models, the latter by means of introducing the so-called output floor.
+Amendments to CRD include provisions on supervisory powers, sanctions, thirdcountry branches as well as ESG risks.
+After the political agreement reached in June 2023, the EU banking package 2021 was endorsed by the preparatory bodies in December 2023 and has been submitted for adoption by the Council and the European Parliament.